Animal Cops Houston

 Meet the Investigations Team:

-Maverick Wagner, Field Services Manager for the Houston SPCA, was born and raised in Houston, Texas, making him a proud native Houstonian.
+Maverick Wagner, Senior Investigator, was born and raised in Houston, Texas, making him a proud native Houstonian.
 Maverick has always had a heart for animals and has been an advocate for animal welfare.
 After graduating high school, Maverick moved

 to Huntsville, Texas, where he attended Sam Houston State University.
 Through college Maverick worked full-time as a correctional officer at a maximum security penitentiary.
 After 4 years of hard work, he received B.S. degrees in Criminal Justice and Psychology.
 Maverick moved back to Houston